daimaou92/install-arch-vmwarefusion-techpreview/README.md

 ip addr
 ```

-6. Now open a terminal window in you `Mac host` and clone this repo
+6. Now open a terminal window in your `Mac host` and clone this repo
 7. `cd` into the repo directory
 8. Run: